 She attracted loads of attention when we shared her typographic art on creative put-downs from clients last year.
 Now you can enjoy our chat with Lisa and discover more about how she got started, what she thinks of freelancing and why she loves to help others in the creative industries.

 Tell us about your career – where did it all begin?
-And what led you to becoming a freelance designer?
+And what led you to become a freelance designer?

 How did you survive that first year of going solo?
 Any treasured bits of wisdom you can share?